hucker/frist/README.md

 working days (defined by the policy's workday set) and business days (working days that are not holidays).
 It also computes fractional day contributions using the policy's business hours.

-***Business days and work days are tricky to calculate an involve iteration because no/few assumptions can be made about the way the days fall.
-Normally this isn't a huge deal becase the time spans are a few days, not 1000's of days.***
+***Business days and workdays are tricky to calculate and involve iteration because no/few assumptions can be made about the way the days fall.
+Normally this isn't a huge deal because the time spans are a few days, not 1000's of days.***

 `Biz(target_time: datetime, ref_time: datetime | None, policy: CalendarPolicy | None)`